 This full-day guided tour is an interesting, authentic Viking tour and very popular with visitors.
-If you want to learn about the Vikings, their Scandinavian home, and their way of life, this guided tour will introduce you to the basics of Viking culture—past and present.
+If you want to learn about the Vikings, their Scandinavian home, and their way of life, this guided tour will introduce you to the basics of Viking culture, both past and present.

-This fully guided eight-hour tour, which usually costs around $155, departs daily year-round with free pickup from your hotel in Stockholm, making it an easy addition to your vacation itinerary.
+This fully guided eight-hour tour departs daily year-round with free pickup from your hotel in Stockholm, making it an easy addition to your vacation itinerary.

 02 of 03

-This five-hour guided tour focusses on the Vikings' influence on the city and is part bus tour, part boat tour.
+This five-hour guided tour focuses on the Vikings' influence on the city and is part bus tour, part boat tour.
 Among other stops, it leads you to exhibited Viking ships in Oslo and the Kon-Tiki Raft.
-Also on the program is the memorable Norwegian Folk Museum and Vigeland Park—the world's largest sculpture park made by a single artist.
+Also, on the program is the memorable Norwegian Folk Museum and Vigeland Park...the world's largest sculpture park made by a single artist.

-This guided tour is seasonal and departs from Oslo City Hall at 1 p.m. daily between late May and late August for around $75.
+This guided tour is seasonal and departs from Oslo City Hall at 1 p.m. daily between late May and late August.

 03 of 03